 The film highlights the heroic defence of Khorfakkan’s people during the invasion in 1507 led by naval commander General Afonso de Albuquerque.

-The two-day activities (October 3-4) kicked off, with the screening of Khorfakkan, a film based on the historical book titled Khorfakkan’s Resistance Against the Portuguese Invasion of September 1507, authored by Sheikh Dr Sultan bin Muhammad Al Qasimi, Supreme Council Member and Ruler of Sharjah.
+The film is based on a book authored by Sheikh Dr Sultan bin Muhammad Al Qasimi, Supreme Council Member and Ruler of Sharjah.

 After the film got translated into Italian, it was screened this week at the Vigano Theatre in Rome for the Vision Film Festival audiences.